ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 A summary of the cleaning and manipulation done to the data is presented below:

-1. Removed 5 Null values which reduced the number of rows from 5,719,877  to 9994.
+1. Removed 1,388,170 Null values which reduced the number of Observations from 5,719,877  to 4,331,707.
-2. No blank row found in dataset.
-3. Checked for consistency of ship_date and order_date (Nested the IF() and OR() functions to ensure ship_date is greater than or equal to order_date).
+2. Checked for consistency of ship_date and order_date (Nested the IF() and OR() functions to ensure ship_date is greater than or equal to order_date).
-4. Changed sales and profit columns General datatype to currency datatype.
+3. Changed sales and profit columns General datatype to currency datatype.

 The Data Cleaning Process: